 Even if you have mild symptoms, speak with your health care provider.

-“We know right now that the common cold rhinovirus is still circulating in our community and seasonal allergy season is picking up, so people are coming down with a runny nose and a sore throat,” added Solomon.
+“We know right now that the common cold rhinovirus is still circulating in our community and people are coming down with a runny nose and a sore throat,” added Solomon.

 “But since COVID is still spreading in our community, these symptoms could also be COVID, and we won’t know without a diagnostic test.
 If you have symptoms, it’s important to speak with a health care provider who can help decide whether you should get tested for COVID.
 If a test is warranted, they can place an order that allows you to get tested without coming into a health care setting and putting others at risk.
 That’s usually a drive-thru test and it’s convenient.”